Practical Strategies to Support Executive Functioning at Home

 1. Inhibitory Control – relates to discipline, self-control, and focused attention

-• Plan ahead: Establish a weekly routine of setting aside some time every Sunday evening to go over due dates (e.g., upcoming tests, assignments, work presentations), upcoming events (e.g., soccer practice, doctor’s appointments), and other important tasks (e.g., bills to pay, chores to get to) for the upcoming week.
+• Plan ahead: Establish a weekly routine of setting aside some time every weekend to go over upcoming due dates (e.g., upcoming tests, assignments, work presentations), events (e.g., soccer practice, doctor’s appointments), and other important tasks (e.g., bills to pay, chores to get to) for the upcoming week.

-• Stay on task and on track: Determine how you will keep track of these due dates, upcoming events, and other important tasks.
+• Stay on track: Decide how you will keep track of these upcoming due dates, events, and other important tasks.
 For example, using a paper or electronic planner can be helpful with a color-coded system (e.g., use red for school or work due dates, use blue for sports-related events, use green for important appointments).
 If using a paper planner, decide if it will be helpful to use a daily, weekly, or monthly layout.
 If using an electronic planner, take advantage of the reminder features.
 To hold yourself accountable, you can even share electronic calendars with other family members or friends.

 • Prioritize tasks: Make a list of tasks and rate each one on a scale of 1-5 for importance and 1-5 for urgency.
 Important and urgent tasks should be completed first (e.g., homework due tomorrow).
 Schedule or make a plan for things that are important but not urgent (e.g., studying for a test next week).
 Next, attend to things that are urgent but not (academically) important (e.g., getting to soccer practice on time).
 Leave for later, or drop completely, those things that are neither important nor urgent (e.g., catching up on emails).